julienatry/Word-Imgs-Extractor/README.md

 # Word-Imgs-Extractor
- Extract all images from doc/docx files
+ Extract all images from doc/docx files from a defined directory (including subdirectories)